-David Hatfield is the founder and program director of Manology.
-He is a leadership consultant and educational facilitator, specializing in masculinity, conflict facilitation, facilitation and leadership training, rites of passage and improvisational singing.
+David Hatfield is the founder of Manology.
+He is a leadership consultant and process facilitator, specializing in masculinity, conflict facilitation, facilitation and leadership training, and improvisational singing.
 His program design and delivery have been contracted nationally and internationally since 1998.
-David has led workshops and courses with over 20,000 boys and men in Australia, Canada, China, Costa Rica, New Zealand, Spain, USA, and is the Canadian coordinator for International Men’s Day.
-He is faculty at Citystudio, and guest faculty at The Haven, where he founded A Gathering of Men.
+David has led workshops and courses with over 20,000 boys and men in Australia, Canada, China, Costa Rica, New Zealand, Spain, USA, and was the first Canadian coordinator for International Men’s Day.
+He is faculty at City University, and guest faculty at The Haven, where he founded A Gathering of Men.
 David holds an M.A. in Process Oriented Facilitation and Conflict Studies from the Process Work Institute in the USA and an M.Ed. in Social Ecology from the University of Western Sydney in Australia. www.davidhatfield.ca

 Instructors from previous Manology sessions: